3D Face From X: Learning Face Shape from Diverse Sources: Proposed Method

 The overall pipeline of the proposed CNN learning framework is shown in Fig.~\ref{fig:pipeline}.
-The framework consists of two CNNs: medium-scale CNN and fine-scale CNN.
-The medium-scale CNN is to regress the medium-scale facial representation from an input RGB-D frame and the fine-scale CNN is to regress per-vertex displacements along vertex normals from the current medium-scale reconstruction.
+The framework consists of three branches with different sources as input: RGB image, RGB-D image and scanned 3D data.
+The three branches regress parameters which are then fed into the shape decoder to generate facial shape for corresponding input.